 These are the specific things worth checking in any property you visit:

-• Mold or damp patches in corners, behind furniture, inside wardrobes, or on ceiling edges.
-Light surface mold can be cleaned.
-Deep discoloration or a persistent musty smell indicates a structural moisture problem.
+- Mould or damp patches in corners, behind furniture, inside wardrobes, or on ceiling edges.
+Light surface mould can be cleaned.
+Deep discolouration or a persistent musty smell points to a structural moisture problem.

-• Water stains on ceilings that have been painted over without the source being fixed.
-Look for slight color differences or bubbling in ceiling paint.
+- Water stains on ceilings that have been painted over without the source being fixed.
+Look for slight colour differences or bubbling in ceiling paint.

-• Sticky or warped windows and doors suggest the building has shifted or moisture has gotten into the frames over time.
+- Sticky or warped windows and doors — a sign the building has shifted or moisture has entered the frames.

-• Slow drainage in sinks, showers, or baths — a sign of long-standing plumbing neglect.
+- Slow drainage in sinks, showers, or baths, pointing to long-standing plumbing neglect.

-• Evidence of pest activity, such as droppings, gnaw marks, or sealed entry points, suggests previous infestations.
+- Signs of pest activity, such as droppings, gnaw marks, or sealed entry points from previous infestations.

-• Mismatched caulking or grouting around tiles, particularly in bathrooms and kitchens, suggests repairs have been done cheaply and reactively.
+- Mismatched caulking or grouting around tiles, particularly in bathrooms and kitchens, suggesting cheap, reactive repairs.

-Each of these tells a story about what the landlord prioritizes.
-A property that has been properly maintained over time looks different from one that has been prepared for a viewing.
+Each of these tells a story about what the landlord prioritises.
+A property that has been maintained over time looks different from one that has been prepared for a viewing.

-Questions to Ask the Landlord at the Viewing and What the Answers Reveal
+Questions to Ask at the Viewing and What the Answers Reveal

-Asking direct questions during the viewing is not rude.
+Asking direct questions during a viewing is not rude.
 It is sensible.
 A good landlord will answer without hesitation.

 Ask these specifically:

-• “How are maintenance requests handled, and what is the typical response time?”
-A landlord who gives a vague or dismissive answer is telling you that repairs are not a priority.
+- “How are maintenance requests handled, and what is the typical response time?”
+A vague or dismissive answer tells you repairs are not a priority.

-• “Has there been any damp, mold, or water damage in the last two years?”
+- “Has there been any damp, mould, or water damage in the last two years?”
 Watch the hesitation, not just the answer.

-• “Are there any ongoing maintenance issues I should know about?”
-Any landlord who answers “none at all” to this for an older property deserves a follow-up.
+- “Are there any ongoing maintenance issues I should know about?”
+Any landlord who answers “none at all” for an older property deserves a follow-up.

 Evasive or overly casual answers to practical questions suggest the landlord either does not manage their property well or does not want you to know that they do not.